human-pangenomics/hpp_production_workflows/coverage/docs/coverage/README.md

 ## A Mixture Model-Based Coverage Analysis For Assessing Diploid Assemblies

 ### Overview
 The main purpose of this analysis is to assess the copy number of the assembled blocks in a diploid assembly.
 To use this pipeline a BAM file containing the read alignments to the diploid assembly should be prepared in advance.
 Using the BAM file this pipeline is able to flag mis-assemblies by detecting anomalies in the coverage distribution along the assembly.
-It can also categorize the mis-assemblies into 3 main groups: erroreous, (falsely) duplicated, and collapsed.
+It can also categorize the mis-assemblies into 3 main groups: erroneous, (falsely) duplicated, and collapsed.

 The examples shown here are from the [Human Pan-Genome Project](https://humanpangenome.org/) since it was the main motivation for this developing the pipeline.

 The pipeline has 3 core steps:
 - Calculate the read coverage of each assembly base
 - Fit a mixture model to the coverage distributions
-- Extract the blocks assigned to the model's 4 main components: erroreous, duplicated, haploid, and collapsed.
+- Extract the blocks assigned to the model's 4 main components: erroneous, duplicated, haploid, and collapsed.

 ### Docker
 All programs used in this analysis are available in the docker image `quay.io/masri2019/hpp_coverage:latest`.
 It is recommended to use this docker for running